Abdallah-Ragab/easy-tables/readme.md

 # Easy Tables
 ### A UI Library For Creating Html Tables With Ease.
-Or Make Your Existing Html Tables Responsive With Sorting And Selecting Functionality.
+And Making Your Existing Html Tables Responsive With Sorting And Selecting Functionality.

 # Table of content :
 - ## [Getting Started](#getting-started-)